 Once we receive your personal data, we make our best effort to ensure its security on our systems.
 Where we have given, or where you have chosen, a password which enables you to access personal data, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 Your data will usually be processed in our offices in the UK and India but our data server is in the UK.
-However, to allow us to operate efficient digital processes, we sometimes need to store personal data in servers located outside the UK, but within the European Economic Area (EEA).
 We take the security of your data seriously and so all our systems have appropriate security in place that complies with all applicable legislative and regulatory requirements.

 We may occasionally contact you by post / email / telephone with details of any changes in legal and regulatory requirements or other developments that may be relevant to your affairs and, where applicable, how we may assist you further.
 If you do not wish to receive such personal data from us, please let us know by contacting us as indicated under ‘Contact personal data’ below.

 Access to your personal data: You have the right to request a copy of the personal data about you that we hold.

 Correcting your personal data: We want to make sure that your personal data is accurate, complete and up to date and you may ask us to correct any personal data about you that you believe does not meet these standards.

 Deletion of your personal data: You have the right to ask us to delete personal data about you where:

 - you consider that we no longer require the personal data for the purposes for which it was obtained

 - you have validly objected to our use of your personal data – see ‘Objecting to how we may use your personal data’ below